kn100/arduairs/README.md

-# arduairs
+# Arduairs
-BME680 Powered ESP32 board that reports via MQTT
+The code that powers an ESP32 featuring a Bosch BME680 and an I2C LCD that reports air quality metrics via MQTT.
+See https://kn100.me/where-embedded-meets-the-internet-building-your-own-air-quality-meter/ for more info!